The Mark Levin Show: History

 On January 30, 2006, ABC Radio Networks began syndicating the show.
 Initially, ABC expanded the program to three other stations, including WMAL in Levin's local Washington metropolitan area.
 On February 2, 2009, the program expanded to 3 hours (6–9 p.m.
 ET).
 ABC's radio assets later changed hands to Citadel Broadcasting in 2007, then to Cumulus Media in 2011; in 2013, Cumulus combined all of its radio assets under the banner of Westwood One.
 Levin signed a five-year contract extension with Westwood One in January 2015.
+He signed further extensions in 2016 and 2024, with Levin indicating he intended to stay at Westwood One for the rest of his life.

 The Mark Levin Show can be heard on over 150 stations and the SIRIUS XM Patriot channel.
 Levin's show has been rated number one in its time slot in New York, Chicago, Detroit, Dallas–Fort Worth and Washington, D.C.

 On June 25, 2018, Levin was elected into the Radio Hall of Fame.

 Format

 His radio show, a mix of political and social commentary from a conservative point of view, covers legal issues, including decisions of the Supreme Court of the United States.
-Levin follows the conventional talk radio model of taking listener calls throughout the show; he is often hostile to callers opposing his views, frequently cutting them off with words like "get off my phone, you idiot."
+Levin follows the conventional talk radio model of taking listener calls throughout the show; he is often hostile to callers opposing his views, frequently cutting them off with words like "get off the phone, you idiot!".

 The show's program segments often feature Levin recounting contemporary news items and controversies.
-The pace of these segments starts as slow and brooding and eventually escalate into Levin angrily shouting questions at "Mr. Producer" (Rich Sementa, Executive Producer of the program), who does not have a speaking role on the show.
+The pace of these segments starts as slow and brooding and eventually escalate into Levin angrily shouting questions at "Mr. Producer" (Rich Sementa, Executive Producer of the program), who occasionally has a speaking role on the show.

-Levin uses his own on-air jargon, some of which he invented and some of which he popularized.
-He uses disparaging nicknames for mainstream media outlets, such as "New York Slimes" for The New York Times, "Washington Compost" for The Washington Post, or "MSLSD" for MSNBC.